General Info – summary

 Leaves

 This usually deciduous tree has alternate compound Leaves that are hairy when young.
-Each leaf contains two oppositely arranged Leaflets (photo 565) and both lack stipules (basal appendages of the petiole).
-These leaflets are grey or olive-green and usually up to 8 x 5,6cm and each leaflet is ovate to almost round (photo 564).
-The leaflet Apex is pointed to rounded.
-The asymmetric Base is broadly tapering and has an off-centre Midrib.
-The Blade is entire (with a continuous margin, not in any way indented) and may be wavy (photo 564).
-Leaflets are initially hairy but the upper surface becomes hairless and smoother with age.
-The hairy Petiole (leaf stalk) is up to 4,5cm long.
-The short Petiolules (leaflet stalks) are up to 1,3mm long.
+Each leaf contains two pairs of oppositely arranged Leaflets (a leaf-like part of a compound leaf or secondary leaf – photo 564) that lack stipules (basal appendages of the petiole).
+These leaflets are grey or olive-green and usually up to 8 x 6,5cm and each leaflet is ovate to almost round (photo 564).
+Leaflets may be more or less velvety (having a smooth, soft appearance, feel, or taste) and become smooth with age.
+The leaflet Apex may be pointed or rounded (especially on flowering branches).
+The asymmetric (not equal to the opposite side) leaflet Bases are broadly tapering and have an off-centre Midrib.
+The leathery Blade is entire (with a continuous margin, not in any way indented) and may be wavy (photo 564).
+Leaflets are initially hairy, but the upper surface becomes hairless and smoother with time.
+The hairy and velvety Petiole (leaf stalk) is up to 4cm long.
+The two short Petiolules (leaflet stalks) are each up to 1,3mm long.

 Flowers

-The scented, bisexual and greenish, Flowers are up to 2cm wide and actinomorphic (Regular, symmetrical.
+The scented, bisexual, greenish yellow and inconspicuous Flowers are up to 2cm wide and actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
 Each flower rests on a Pedicel (stalk of a single flower).
-Flowers are located in an axillary umbels-like (inflorescences in which flower stalks arise from a common point) Cymes (a broad, more or less flat-topped, determinate flower cluster, with central flowers opening first).
+Flowers are located in an axillary (in the axil: growing between stem and leaf) umbels-like (inflorescences in which flower stalks arise from a common point) Cymes (a broad, more or less flat-topped, determinate flower cluster, with central flowers opening first).
 The Calyx has 5 free, persistent Sepals – the outer surface of which is villous (provided with long and soft, not matted hairs).
 The Corolla has 5 greenish-yellow Petals which are slightly fleshy and imbricate (having regularly arranged, overlapping edges, as roof tiles).
-They are externally hairy and smooth within.
+They are externally densely hairy and smooth within.
 A thick Disc (a more or less fleshy or elevated development of the receptacle) is present.
-The 10 Stamens have distinctive protruding; free Filaments inserted at the base of the disc.
+The 10 Stamens have distinctive protruding free Filaments that are inserted at the base of the disc.
 The Anthers have 2 pollen sacs which open through longitudinal slits.
 There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) containing a superior, 5 chambered, globose (spherical or nearly so) Ovary.
 This ovary is hairy and partly imbedded in the disc.
-Each locule contains a single ovule.
+Each locule (cavity within an organ) contains a single ovule.
 The Style is short and the Stigma is simple.
 (Jul-Oct).

 Fruit

-The Fruit is an oval to barrel shaped and usually 5cm long Drupe (a fleshy, 1-seeded indehiscent fruit with the seed enclosed in a stony endocarp; stone fruit e.g., peach).
+The Fruit is an oval to barrel shaped Drupe (a fleshy, 1-seeded by abortion, indehiscent fruit with the seed enclosed in a stony endocarp; stone fruit – like a peach).
 This drupe is yellowish when ripe and usually has 5 grooves on the upper half.
-Each fruit is up to 6 x 3cm and has a shell, which is brownish yellow and surrounded by a thin, bitter fleshy layer.
-The drupe is 1-seeded by abortion and falls when ripe.
+Each fruit is up to 6 x 3cm and has a shell, which is brownish yellow and surrounded by a thin, fleshy layer.
+The drupe falls when ripe.
 The fruit is edible but not sought after.
 Each Seed has 2 oily Cotyledons (seed leaves; primary leaves in the embryo) and lacks endosperm (the starch and oil-containing tissue of many seeds; often referred to as the albumen).
+Planted trees may fruit in about 4 years.
 (Sep-May).

 Distribution & Ecology

-These Trees are located in dry forest, open woodland, sand forests and sandstone outcrops.
+These Trees are often located in small colonies.
+They occur in dry forest, open woodland, sand forests and sandstone outcrops.
 They also occur near water sources like riverbanks and around pans.
 Trees are found in Northern KwaZulu-Natal e.g. Mkuze Game Reserve, Mpumalanga e.g. Skukuza in KNP and Limpopo.
 They also occur in Swaziland, Zimbabwe and northwards through Mozambique (mainly central and south), Malawi and Tanzania.
+The Seeds yield an excellent quality, oil that is colourless and tasteless.
 Elephants browse the Branch tips.
 Porcupines may tear and scar the Bark.
 Many mammals including baboons, monkeys, warthogs, bushpigs and antelope consume the fallen Fruit.
-(Sep-Mar).
+(Sep-May).

 Ethnobotany

-Fruits placed in water can kill some parasites, snails, fish and tadpoles.
-Fruits have kernels (a softer, often edible part of a nut contained within its shell) containing a fine Oil.
+Fruits placed in water can kill some parasites, bilharzia snails, fish and tadpoles.
+Fruits have kernels (a softer, often edible part of a nut contained within its shell) containing a fine quality oil.
 This oil burns with a very bright flame without odour, is said to equal olive oil and has good lubricative qualities.
 This good quality oil is edible, colourless and slightly bitter.
 Burning kernels are used as torches – hence the common name torchwood.
 The Stem of the tree contains steroidal saponins (distinctive glycosides with foaming characteristics) with an antifeedant (chemical agent that causes a pest such as an insect, to stop eating).
 The hard, dense and durable Wood is used to make sticks, stocks for guns, wooden bowls and handles for pangas (tools or weapons).
 Heartwood and sapwood are indistinguishable.
 The tree is easily grown from seeds – after the fleshy part has been removed.
 Local medicine makes use of Plant extracts.
 This tree has been cultivated in Egypt for over 4 000 years.
 For best results, plant seeds where you want the tree to grow.
 Planted trees may take up to 4 years to produce the edible Fruit.
+Some people eat the fleshy part of the fruit.
+This is a protected tree in South Africa.

 References